geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example3.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-To filter lakes whose id is not equals to 0, than the filter id<>0 will response with all the lake features except the one with **id=0**.
+* To filter lakes whose id is not equals to 0, than the filter id<>0 will response with all the lake features except the one with **id=0**.

 **Requested API:**